inspirehep/author.xml/README.md

 xmllint --dtdvalid ./author.dtd example_institutional_groups.xml
 ```

+<a name="submitarxiv"></a>
+## Submitting my author.xml to arXiv
+Congratualations if your author.xml validated successfully!

-Following validation, you can submit the author.xml file as part of your submission to arXiv in a .tar ball.
-The instructions are in [arxiv.org](https://arxiv.org/help/tar).
+Following validation, you can now submit the author.xml file as part of your submission to arXiv in a .tar ball.
+The instructions to do this are in [arxiv.org](https://arxiv.org/help/tar).

-Send an email to authors@inspirehep.net if you need assistance.
+Send an email to authors@inspirehep.net if you are stuck and need assistance.

 <a name="infoneeded"></a>
-## Where do I get the information needed for my data values?
+## Data values obtained elsewhere
 When you come to fill in some of the XML elements in author.xml, you will need have some information that is obtained somewhere else.

 ### INSPIRE ID Numbers for a list of authors